 Program areas at Family Promise of Jacksonville

 Shelter - since 2006, Family Promise of jacksonville partners with local congregations to provide families experiencing homelessness the resources to remove barriers while providing shelter.
-The 15 host congregations provide shelter and food on a rotating basis while Family Promise offers intensive case management focused on affordable housing, gainful employment, financial literacy, education and other social service needs.
+The 14 sponsoring congregations provide groceries and meals on a rotating basis while Family Promise offers intensive case management focused on affordable housing, gainful employment, financial awareness, education and other social service needs.
 Family Promise keeps families together instead of separated in different sections of a shelter.
 It can serve single mothers, single fathers, two- parent families, grandparents raising grandchildren.
-In 2022, Family Promise sheltered 13 families with a total of 46 Family members, 17 adults and 29 children.
-85% successfully graduated.
-90% had improved financial literacy and access to resources.
-The average length of stay in the shelter was 84 days.
+In 2023, Family Promise sheltered 12 families with a total of 46 Family members, 17 adults and 29 children.
+88% of the families successfully graduated with 93% of adults in the temporary shelter were employed when they graduated.
+Average length of stay in the shelter was 53 days.